Alder Grove Heritage Society Repatriation, Reconciliation And Cultural Property Policy

 Alder Grove Heritage Society respects the history and heritage of our country’s First People, and believes that the First Nations, Inuit and Métis people have a right to be the custodians and caretakers of their stories and their Cultural Property*.

 In 2018, the Alder Grove Heritage Society repatriated any Cultural Property it was aware of being in its collection.
 Those items were repatriated to Kwantlen First Nation.
-If any other Indigenous artefacts deemed Cultural Property is located within its collections, Alder Grove Heritage Society will take steps to ensure that those artefacts are returned at no cost to the appropriate First Nations, Inuit or Métis people.
+If any other Indigenous artefacts deemed Cultural Property are located within its collections, Alder Grove Heritage Society will take steps to ensure that those artefacts are returned at no cost to the appropriate First Nations, Inuit or Métis people.

 Alder Grove Heritage Society does not accept donations of any Cultural Property that rightfully belongs to our Indigenous people.